Child support

 IRD takes account of the fact that you have more than one child support group by:

-- deducting a “multi-group allowance” when your income is assessed.
-See above, “Working out the parents’ incomes and comparing them”, and
+- deducting a “multi-group allowance” when your income is assessed (see: “Working out the parents’ incomes and comparing them” above), and

-- applying a “multi-group cap” – that is, a limit on the total child support you can be required to pay for all your qualifying children.
-See below in this section, “Is there a minimum and a maximum amount of child support payable?”
+- applying a “multi-group cap” – that is, a limit on the total child support you can be required to pay for all your qualifying children (see: “Is there a minimum and a maximum amount of child support to pay?”).

 What if I also have children with my current partner?